Path Development Network with Finite-dimensional Lie Group Representation: Introduction

-In contrast to deep learning based models that are computationally expensive and difficult to interpret in the large, the signature of time series is a mathematically principled feature representation, which has been proven to be universal and enjoy desirable analytic-geometric properties.
-The signature transformation can be used as a deterministic and pluggable layer in neural networks (\cite{kidger2019deep}).
-In practice, nevertheless, the signature transformation faces three major challenges: (1), the curse of dimensionality --- the dimension $\left(\sum_{i =0}^{k} d^{i} = \frac{d^{k+1} - 1}{d - 1}\right)$ of the truncated signature up to the $k^{\text{th}}$ term grows geometrically in the path dimension $d$; (2), it is not data-adaptive, hence may be ineffective in certain learning tasks; and, (3) it incurs potential information loss due to finite truncation of the signature feature.
+In applications to time series analysis, the signature is a mathematically principled feature representation, in contrast to certain deep learning-based models that are computationally expensive and difficult to interpret.
+The signature is universal and enjoys desirable analytic-geometric properties (\emph{cf}. \cite{lyons2014rough,levin2013learning}), hence can be used as a deterministic, pluggable layer in neural networks (\cite{kidger2019deep}).
+Nevertheless, the signature encompasses three major challenges in practice: \begin{itemize} \item It suffers from the curse of dimensionality --- dimension of the truncated signature up to the $k^{\text{th}}$ term, \emph{i.e.}, $\sum_{i =0}^{k} d^{i} = \frac{d^{k+1} - 1}{d - 1}$, grows geometrically in the path dimension $d$. \item It is not data-adaptive, and hence appears ineffective in certain learning tasks. \item It incurs potential information loss due to finite truncation of the signature feature. \end{itemize}

-To address those issues, we propose an alternative trainable feature representation of time series based on the \emph{development} of a path \emph{\`{a} la} Cartan (\cite{driver1995primer}).
-It is an important mathematical tool in rough path theory to study signature inversion (\cite{lyons2017hyperbolic}) and the uniqueness of expected signature (\cite{boedihardjo2020sl_2,hambly2010uniqueness,chevyrev2016characteristic}).
-The path development of $X$ is a function from $L(\R^d, \mathfrak{g}) $ to $G$ as follows:
+The main objective of this paper is to address the above issues.
+We propose a novel trainable feature representation of time series, termed as the \emph{path development layer}, which is mathematically principled, data-adaptive, and suitable for high-dimensional time series.
+The theoretical foundation of the path development layer proposed in our paper is rooted in the concept of the \emph{development} of a path (\emph{a.k.a.} Cartan development; see, \emph{e.g.}, \cite{driver1995primer}).
+It has recently been explored in theoretical studies of rough paths, especially for signature inversion (\cite{lyons2017hyperbolic}) and uniqueness of signature (\cite{boedihardjo2020sl_2,hambly2010uniqueness,chevyrev2016characteristic}).

-Here $\mathfrak{g}$ is a Lie algebra and $G$ is its corresponding Lie group, which shall be suitably chosen in context; $L(\R^d, \mathfrak{g})$ is the vector space of linear transforms from $\R^d$ to $\mathfrak{g}$.
-Recall that a key algebraic structure in the definition of path signature is tensor product, which is non-commutative in nature.
-Here, for path development, non-commutativity also plays a central role, as is reflected in the matrix multiplication on the right-hand side of Eq.~\eqref{new path dev, 1}.
+One way to introduce the development of a path $X$ on $\R^d$ is as follows.
+Consider a matrix Lie group $G$.
+It shall serve as the range for the development.
+Then let $M$ be a linear transform from $\R^d$ to $\lie$, the Lie algebra of $G$.
+The path development of $X$ can be viewed as a generating function of the signature: